matheusberger/Mingle/README.md

 ## Getting Started

-This prototype is made of 2 parts: the Unity3D project and a Node.js server that is hosted at [Heroku](https://mingle-server-1.herokuapp.com/), but the code is availeble [here](https://github.com/matheusberger/Mingle-Server), along with instructions if you wish to run it locally.
+This prototype is made of 2 parts: the Unity3D project and a Node.js server that is hosted at [Heroku](https://mingle-server-1.herokuapp.com/), but the code is available [here](https://github.com/matheusberger/Mingle-Server), along with instructions if you wish to run it locally.

 ### Requirements

 - Unity 2019.4 or later
 - Node.js (if running locally)
+- Internet connection

 ## Usage